 His argument is that there were no threats or actual violence to the complainant before the purported taking of the items mentioned in the information.
 Counsel submitted that since the 2nd appellant was PW1's boyfriend, there was no threat of violence throughout the taking.
 He conceded that there was evidence that the 1st appellant grabbed the phone from PW1.
-Mr. Muzenga strongly argued that the rape was unconnected to the robbery.
-As far as he was concerned there was a thin line between the two offences but the violence was not directly connected to the taking of the property.
-He urged us to acquit the appellants.
+Mr. Muzenga are disputed.
+She argued that since PW1's evidence on the robbery was not challenged, it follows that this evidence was undisputed.